-- Identify techniques for making healthy food choices, especially in college
+- Identify challenges for making healthy food choices in college and techniques to overcome these barriers

 On top of that, it’s common for people to overeat (or not eat enough) when they feel anxious, lonely, sad, or stressed, and college students are no exception.
 It’s incredibly important, though, to develop healthy ways of coping and relaxing that don’t involve reaching for food, drink, or other substances.
 It’s also important to eat regular healthy meals to keep up your energy.